dentarg/auth0-blog/_posts/2017-10-20-sqlalchemy-orm-tutorial-for-python-developers.markdown

 # coding=utf-8

 # 1 - imports
+from actor import Actor
 from base import Session
-from movie import Movie
-from actor import Actor
-from contact_details import ContactDetails from stuntman import Stuntman
+from contact_details import ContactDetails from movie import Movie

 # 2 - extract a session
 session = Session()